daakiv/infant_mortality_app/README.md

 ## Acknowledgments

 * Hat tip to anyone whose code was used
-* Many thanks to Ken and Alice
+* Many thanks to Ken Mwai and Alice Kamau